Human rights groups ask IOC to move Olympics from China

 After European cities such as Oslo and Stockholm dropped out, the IOC was left with only two bidders for 2022: Beijing and Almaty, Kazakhstan.
 Beijing won by four votes, taking the Winter Olympics to a country with no tradition — but a giant, untapped market.

-Juan Antonio Samaranch Jr., the IOC member who oversees Beijing 2022, declined to answer questions from AP about reported human rights violations in Xinjiang and referred to comments from the IOC.
+Juan Antonio Samaranch Jr., the IOC member who oversees the Beijing Games, declined to answer questions from The Associated Press about reported human rights violations in Xinjiang and referred to comments from the IOC.

-“Awarding the Olympic Games to a national Olympic committee does not mean that the IOC agrees with the political structure, social circumstances or human rights standards in the country,” the IOC said in a email to The Associated Press.
+“Awarding the Olympic Games to a national Olympic committee does not mean that the IOC agrees with the political structure, social circumstances or human rights standards in the country,” the IOC said in an email to the AP.

-The IOC said it has “received “assurances” on human rights issues from China and added it must remain “neutral on all global political issues.”
+The IOC said it has “received assurances that the principles of the Olympic Charter will be respected in the context of the games."
+It added it must remain “neutral on all global political issues.”

-The IOC included human-rights requirements in the host city contract for the 2024 Paris Olympics, but it did not include those guidelines — the United Nations Guiding Principles on Business and Human Rights — for Beijing.
-Paris is the first Olympics to contain the standards, long pushed for by human-right groups.
+The IOC included human rights requirements in the host city contract for the 2024 Paris Olympics, but it did not include those guidelines — the United Nations Guiding Principles on Business and Human Rights — for Beijing.
+Paris is the first Olympics to contain the standards, long pushed for by human rights groups.

-China is the host for the 2022 Asian Games in Hangzhou, which involves even more athletes than the Summer Olympics.
+China is also the host for the 2022 Asian Games in Hangzhou.

 Athletes have shown their power in supporting Black Lives Matter protests in the United States and elsewhere.
-German soccer player Mesut Ozil, a Muslim with roots in Turkey, has spoken out against China and coined the phrase: “Muslim Lives Matter.”
+German soccer player Mesut Ozil, a Muslim with Turkish roots, has spoken out against China and coined the phrase: “Muslim Lives Matter.”
 He has been critical that Muslim-majority countries like Indonesia and Malaysia have remained silent.

 Murray Hiebert, a senior associate at the Center for Strategic and International Studies, said that such countries don't want to jeopardize their economic ties with China, including the infrastructure investment they get.